ibm-mas-manage/sno/docs/index.md

     managementState: Managed
     ```

-   - Here is the link for [configuring the registry for bare metal](https://docs.openshift.com/container-platform/4.8/registry/configuring_registry_storage/configuring-registry-storage-baremetal.html#configuring-registry-storage-baremetal)

-- Storage class : Local storage in Kubernetes means storage devices or filesystems available locally on a node server.
+- Storage class: Local storage in Kubernetes means storage devices or filesystems available locally on a node server.
 Install [LVM-Operator]] (https://github.com/red-hat-storage/lvm-operator)

 You can install LVM operator from operator hub.